History of DJ LeMahieu in Timeline

 DJ LeMahieu

-Hank Aaron and Eddie Mathews lead MLB in batting average and home runs in 1959 with the Milwaukee Braves.
+In 1959, Hank Aaron and Eddie Mathews led MLB in batting average and home runs, respectively, as teammates with the Milwaukee Braves.

-On July 13, 1988, David John LeMahieu, later known as a professional baseball infielder, was born.
+On July 13, 1988, David John LeMahieu, later known as DJ LeMahieu, was born.
+He is an American professional baseball infielder.

-Paul O'Neill in 1994 became the second Yankees player to win a batting title in a shortened season before entering contract negotiations.
+In 1994, Paul O'Neill won a batting title in a shortened season before contract negotiations.

 2007: Drafted by the Detroit Tigers

-In 2007, after his senior year, LeMahieu was selected by the Detroit Tigers in the MLB draft but did not sign so that he could attend college.
+In 2007, after his senior year, LeMahieu was drafted by the Detroit Tigers in the 41st round but did not sign, choosing to attend college instead.

-At the end of the 2008 campaign, LeMahieu had a 16-game consecutive hitting streak, adding to the streak in 2009.
+At the end of the 2008 campaign, LeMahieu had a 16-game consecutive hitting streak.

 2008: Cape Cod Baseball League

-In 2008, LeMahieu was part of the Harwich Mariners team in the Cape Cod Baseball League.
-He was named a league all-star and earned the team's regular-season MVP award.
+In 2008, LeMahieu played in the Cape Cod Baseball League for the Harwich Mariners, earning league all-star honors and the team's regular-season MVP award.
+The Mariners won the League Championship Series.

 2008: Freshman Year at LSU

-In 2008, as a freshman at LSU, LeMahieu started in 67 of 68 games, hit .337, and helped LSU reach the NCAA post-season play.
+In 2008, as a freshman at LSU, LeMahieu started in 67 of 68 games and hit .337 overall, helping LSU reach the NCAA post-season for the first time since 2005.

 2009: Highest Batting Average